Matroids, Feynman categories, and Koszul duality: Gröbner bases for operads over

 \section{Gröbner bases for operads over $\LBS$}

 In this section we develop a theory of Gröbner bases for operads over $\LBS$. \\

 Classical Gröbner bases \cite{BW_1993} are a computational tool which is used to work out quotients of free associative algebras.
 The general idea is to start by introducing an order on generators of the free algebra.
-This order is then used to derive an order on all monomials, which is compatible in some sense with the multiplication of monomials (we call such orders ``admissible''). \\
+That order is then used to derive an order on all monomials, which is compatible in some sense with the multiplication of monomials (we call such orders ``admissible'').
+We then use that order to rewrite monomials in the quotient algebra: